jtyamadatim/testimInsights/Readme.md

 ```

 **Notes:**
-- 4th argument: csvFile=on will analyze any csv files present in the current working directory.
+- 4th argument: csvFile=on will analyze any test runs csv file present in the current working directory.
 - There are other configurable filters/ options to enable advanced analysis.

 <p></br>